 Nearby towns and cities

 This earthquake may have been felt in Papua New Guinea .
-Mendi in Southern Highlands, Papua New Guinea is the nearest significant place from the epicenter.
-The earthquake occurred 38 kilometer (24 mi) south-southwest of Mendi.
+The closest significant population center near the earthquake is Mendi in Southern Highlands, Papua New Guinea.
+Mendi is located 47 kilometer (29 mi) south-southwest of the epicenter.
 The intensity of shaking and damage in Mendi is estimated to be around level V on the Modified Mercalli Intensity scale (moderate shaking, very light damage).

 Overview of nearby places